SPECIES: Grus americana

-Diet: Plant tubers, blue crabs, small mammals, amphibians, reptiles, insects
+Plant tubers, blue crabs, small mammals, amphibians, reptiles, insects.

-Threats: Loss or deterioration of critical wetland habitat (including reduced fresh water at wintering grounds in Texas), low genetic diversity, power line collisions, predation, disturbance at nest sites and illegal shooting.
+Loss or deterioration of critical wetland habitat – including reduced fresh water on wintering grounds in Texas, sea-level rise, low genetic diversity, power line collisions, predation, disturbance at nest sites, and illegal shootings.